Special Event Server FAQs

 I've changed my name, how do I obtain an updated Special Event Server certificate?

-We can change your name on your Special Event Server certificate if you provide us with a copy of a legal document showing your previous name and current name.
-Documents can be your birth certificate, driver's license, marriage certificate, etc. Please write a short note requesting your name change and include your date of birth.
-You can email us at firstname.lastname@example.org.
+We can change your name on your Selling It Right certificate if you provide us with a copy of a legal document showing your previous name and current name.
+Documents can be your birth certificate, driver's license, marriage certificate, etc. If you have a typo on your name, or need to change capitalization or punctuation, please click here.
+If you need to make a change to your legal name, please click here.

 Does my Special Event Server certificate expire?